Smartling/SmartlingHelp/_v2endpoints/issues/edit-comment-text.md

     description_markdown:
 ---

 Replaces the text of an issue with new text.
 Note that only the author of the issue can perform this action.
 The `commentTextModifiedDate` property of an issue object shows when it was last updated.

 > Comment text is plain text only.
 HTML tags and markdown are not supported.
+Maximum of 4000 characters.